-Over the years, having performed at various venues throughout the Bay Area.
-She performed at the Henderson Pavilion in Henderson Nevada for a benefit concert for an International suicide prevention organization, supportisp.org.
+Over the years, having performed at various venues throughout the San Francisco Bay Area.
+She performed at the Henderson Pavilion in Henderson Nevada for a benefit concert for an International suicide prevention organization - www.supportisp.org

 Tricia’s first audition and performance in 2001 was for a concert with seasoned professional songwriters taking place after a national songwriting seminar hosted by, Lewis Greer, Ceo and founder of Do Good Music.com.
 Tricia and Lewis co-wrote a new song, "You and I" on her new album, "In the Spirit of Love".

-Her song "In Heaven 9.11" to comfort hearts won finalist with Song of The Year and VH1, recorded and produced by James Robinson, Favored Nations acoustic guitarist.
+Her song "In Heaven 9.11" written and recorded to comfort hearts won finalist with Song of The Year and VH1, produced by James Robinson, Favored Nations acoustic guitarist.

 Her songs, "Baby You're My Valentine" and "Wanna Feel Your Love" have also won awards.